2232088201/topkfscode/README.md

 Matlab codes for the paper  Top-k Feature Selection Framework Using Robust 0-1 Integer Programming

 Decsription: This code is partially  modified from Esan's SSC code. % Copyright @ Ehsan Elhamifar, 2012.
-Parially modied from chun-guang li's code for <Structured Sparse Subspace Clustering: A unified optimization framework>.
+Parially modied from chun-guang li's code for Structured Sparse Subspace Clustering: A unified optimization framework.

 Try two demo files "Demo_for_Semisupervised.m" and "Demo_for_Unsupervised.m"  for semi-supervised FS and unsupervised FS, respectively.